orangemug/coffeescript_console/README.md

 ## Future features

- * Show responses to commands simular to Chromes console panel.
+ * Show responses to commands injected simular to Chromes console panel.
  * History support
  * Can we pass forward all the `$0`, `copy()` etc... commands???
  * Syntax highlighting